-10 More to be done
+9 More to be done

-- Improved sensor tracking to be on sun on average.
-Presently wind oscillations will make the tracker run ahead. → OK, using floating average, still needs elevation dependent threshold levels or automatically adjusted thresholds. - 2.
-Extensive tests on sun.
-Several months. - Serial communication through RS485 for field control. → Add RS485 level shifter.
-Tracker IDs.
-Adjust Serial Routine. - 4.
-Replace external wind sensor by internal detection of wind-oscillations. - 5.
+- 1. Extensive tests on sun.
+Several months. - 2.
+Establish an RS485 protocol for the communication of the control board with the field control using the onboard RS485 communication chip. - 3.
+Replace external wind sensor by internal detection of wind-oscillations. - 4.
 All in one circuit board.